dcernst/dcernst.github.io/scholarship/academic-writing.md

   * B.J.
 Benesh, D.C.
 Ernst, and N. Sieben.
 Impartial achievement games for generating nilpotent groups.
   * D.C.
 Ernst and T.K.
 Petersen.
 The worst casino in Reno.
   * D.C.
 Ernst and A. Lebovitz.
 Groups with cyclic subgroups.
   * B.J.
 Benesh, D.C.
 Ernst, and N. Sieben.
-Impartial achievement games for generating finite groups.
+The spectrum of impartial achievement games for generating finite groups.
   * D.C.
 Ernst and B. Fox.
 Conjugacy classes of cyclically fully commutative elements in Coxeter groups of type $A$.
   * D.C.
 Ernst and T. Laird.
 T-avoiding elements of Coxeter groups.